blitz-js/blitz/README.md

 <br>

-<h2 align="center">Blitz is a Rails-like framework for monolithic, full-stack React apps</h2>
+<h3 align="center">Blitz is a Rails-like framework for monolithic, full-stack React apps — built on Next.js</h3>

 <br>